Otaiki1/teamNodes/README.md

 - Only the contract address is available for the file storage as it is still a work in progress
 - The landGister dapp is live and fully operational on the rinkeby testnet.
 - The smart ticketing UI is still a work in progress and the contract is live on rinkeby testnet
-- The codebase for all the other feature dapps are located in the featureDapps directory